Kirstihly/Two-View_Image_Matcher/README.md

-# Two View Image Matcher
+# Two-View Image Matcher

 ## About

-This is a simple two view image matcher for finding the correspondences between the two view images, estimating the extrinsics (rotation and translation), and warping one image to another image space.
-The inputs are query rgb image, query depth information, query camera intrinsic parameters, target rgb image, target rgb depth, and target camera intrinsic parameters.
+This is a simple two-view image matcher for finding the correspondences between the two view images, estimating the extrinsics (rotation and translation), and warping one image to another image space.
+The inputs are query RGB image, query depth information, query camera intrinsic parameters, target RGB image, target depth information, and target camera intrinsic parameters.
 This project is in C++ and requires opencv libraries:

 1. opencv xfeatures2d library to find SURF correspondences and check their validity using Lowe's match filtering and the depth information provided.